 Panama immigration processing services requires Panamanian lawyers who are specialists in immigration law.

-The Panama immigration lawyers at POLS have extensive experience in processing all types of Panama residency visas, and for more than 20 years, we have been helping clients immigrate to Panama.
-Our team of licensed immigration lawyers has processed 1,000s Panama resident visas for foreigners seeking residency in Panama.
+The Panama immigration lawyers at POLS have extensive experience in processing all types of Panama residency visas, and for more than 20 years, we have been helping clients immigrate to Panama and obtain citizenship.
+Our team of licensed immigration lawyers has processed 1,000s Panama visas for foreigners seeking residency in Panama.
 Moreover, our firm has established a strong presence in the Panama legal community, making the immigration process as streamlined as possible.

-As a law firm that specializes in Panama immigration, we can provide legal solutions for all residency programs and Panama visas available.
+As Panama immigration law specialists, we can provide legal solutions for all residency, visas and Panama citizenship options available.
 Upon request, we can provide multiple references of clients that have used our immigration services with success.

 Through special laws, foreigners are able to obtain permits for temporary or permanent residency in Panama, Panama work permits, and in some cases, Panama citizenship and / or Panama passports.
 Most of these Panama immigration laws have been created to promote foreign investment in Panama which benefits the local environment and/or local economy.